gbmhunter/MPid/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.1.2.1 2014/04/16 Attempt to fix identation issue in 'Usage' section of README, closes #28. v3.1.2.0 2014/03/24 Fixed the git submodule address for slotmachine-cpp so it was public, now TravisCI should be able to access it, closes #26. v3.1.1.0 2014/03/24 Changed typedef enums into enum classes and added compiler flag -std=c++0x to Makefile, closes #18.
+v3.1.2.2 2014/04/16 Properly styled code in README, closes #29.
+Added slotmachine-cpp to list of dependencies in README, closes #27. v3.1.2.1 2014/04/16 Attempt to fix identation issue in 'Usage' section of README, closes #28. v3.1.2.0 2014/03/24 Fixed the git submodule address for slotmachine-cpp so it was public, now TravisCI should be able to access it, closes #26. v3.1.1.0 2014/03/24 Changed typedef enums into enum classes and added compiler flag -std=c++0x to Makefile, closes #18.
 Updated unit test file accordingly.